the-full-stack/fsdl-text-recognizer-2021-labs/lab2/readme.md

 ## Intro to EMNIST

-- EMNIST = Extended Mini-NIST :)
+MNIST stands for Mini-NIST, where NIST is the National Institute of Standards and Technology, which compiled a dataset of handwritten digits and letters in the 1980s.

+MNIST is Mini because it only included digits.

-- All English letters and digits presented in the MNIST format.
+EMNIST is a repackaging of the original dataset, which also includes letters, but presented in the popularized MNIST format.
-- Look at: `notebooks/01-look-at-emnist.ipynb`
+You can see a publication about it here https://www.paperswithcode.com/paper/emnist-an-extension-of-mnist-to-handwritten

+We can take a look at the data in `notebooks/01-look-at-emnist.ipynb`.

-Note that we now have a new directory in `lab2`: `notebooks`.
-While we don't do training of our models in notebooks, we use them for exploring the data, and perhaps presenting the results of our model training.
+(Note that we now have a new directory in `lab2`: `notebooks`.
+While we don't do training of our models in notebooks, we use them for exploring the data, and perhaps presenting the results of our model training.)

 ### Brief aside: data directory structure

+You may have noticed that both MNIST and EMNIST download data from the Internet before training.
+Where is this data stored?

 ```
 (fsdl-text-recognizer-2021) ➜  lab2 git:(main) ✗ tree -I "lab*|__pycache__" ..